-The chemical equation balancing hokey pokey: You put some molecules in, you get some molecules out, you count the atoms within to be sure they balance out.
+You put some molecules in, you get some molecules out, you count the atoms within to be sure they balance out.
 If all is okey-dokey then you give yourself a bow – that’s what it’s all about!
-Today happens to be Leap Day – that date that’s added to the calendar to keep things balanced date/sun-orbiting-wise.
-That only happens once every 4 years, but balancing chemical equations to make sure that the number of each type of atom on each side of the equation matches happens all the time (and may be one of the keys to graduating college in four years!)
+The chemical equation balancing hokey pokey!
+Balancing chemical equations involves making sure that the number of each type of atom on each side of a chemical equation matches.
+And it might sound boring, but it’s really important.
+If that’s not enough to entice you… spoiler alert there will be dinosaurs in today’s post!
+So let’s get stoked about stoichiometry!

 One of the things I love thinking about is that the atoms inside of us were once inside dinosaurs.
 Atoms are kinda like the fundamental LEGO building blocks of everything.
-I talk a lot about biochemical “building blocks” like amino acids (protein “letters”) and nucleotides (DNA/RNA “letters”) – but really these are just “pre-packed” groupings up, smaller, more fundamental building blocks called atoms.
+I talk a lot about biochemical “building blocks” like amino acids (protein “letters”) and nucleotides (DNA/RNA “letters”) – but really these are just “pre-packed” groupings of smaller, more fundamental building blocks called atoms.
 Atoms themselves have smaller pieces (protons, neutrons, & electrons) but those pieces are “generic” and we define elements based on the number of protons.
+So, for example, if an atom has 1 proton we call it hydrogen, 2 it’s helium, 6 is carbon and 8 – well, that’s gotta be oxygen!

 Atoms can be grouped together in different ways but they *can’t* be made or destroyed or interconverted (we’re not gonna go into radioactive stuff here but that’s an exception where atoms can actually change elements because they change # of protons – but still conserve mass!)